Candra0x6/Roca/contracts/docs/INTERFACES.md

 - **Security considerations** for each function
 - **Gas optimization** notes where relevant

-This interface specification serves as the foundation for implementing the complete Arisan+ decentralized savings platform.
+This interface specification serves as the foundation for implementing the complete Roca decentralized savings platform.